john-science/john-science.github.io/_drafts/2018-10-23-mutual-funds-intro.md

 Mutual funds are also frequently broken into "value" or "growth" categories (or "blend" which is just a mix of the two).
 A "value" fund is one that is "cheap" right now, when compared with it's past earnings and reasonable estimates of its current evaluation.
 A "growth" fund is one that is currently growing really fast and is likely to yield some profits in the very near term.
 A "blend" fund takes stocks from both of these categories.

-The general philosophy is that growth funds can yield higher profits, but in return for also having more risk involved.
+The general philosophy is that growth funds can yield higher profits, but are also a little riskier

 #### The Graph